Vamps (band): 2013–2017

 In February 2013, Vamps announced they were changing record labels to Universal Music Group's Delicious Deli Records.
 The first release on the label was the home video Vamps Live 2012 on April 24, which was recorded at Zepp Namba in 2012.
 Vamps, who were recording in Los Angeles, performed at the 2013 MTV Video Music Awards Japan on June 22, coming straight from the airport.
 This was the first performance of the songs from their double A-side single "Ahead/Replay", which was released on July 3, exactly one year and one day since their debut five years ago.
 The duo released the best-of album Sex Blood Rock n' Roll on September 25, which includes re-recordings of songs, all in English, and is also their first worldwide release.
 They supported the record with a world tour that took them to Barcelona, Paris, Berlin, London, and finished with shows in Los Angeles and New York where they were supported by Sid Wilson of Slipknot.

 Vamps headlined the U-Express Live 2014 event at the Saitama Super Arena on March 1, played their second show in London on March 28 and also performed at that year's Download Festival on June 14.
-Following the two singles "Get Away/The Jolly Roger" and "Vampire's Love", released on August 20 and October 8 respectively, the band produced their third studio album BloodSuckers on October 29, 2014.
+Two singles "Get Away/The Jolly Roger" and "Vampire's Love" were released on August 20 and October 8 respectively, with the latter being used for the Japanese release of the American film Dracula Untold.
+The band then produced their third studio album BloodSuckers on October 29, 2014.
 It was released in Europe on March 23, 2015, and in the US a day later.